-Kabir has accumulated a corpus of Rs 14 lakh, which is spread across the Employees' Provident Fund (EPF), equity mutual funds and National Savings Certificates (NSC).
+Kabir has been an avid investor and also received a sizeable amount of money from his grandfather few years back.
+This has helped him accumulate a corpus of Rs 14 lakh, which is spread across the Employees' Provident Fund (EPF), equity mutual funds and National Savings Certificates (NSC).
 Kabir wants us to draw a financial road map for him.

 Kabir does not have an emergency fund.
 An adequate emergency corpus, which is equivalent to at least six months of expenses, including EMIs (if any), is the foundation for a financial plan.
 It supports you during any unforeseen financial emergency.